-To ensure sample quality, dissolved gas samples should be collected upstream of any solute injection work occurring on the same day as sampling, as well as upstream and upwind of any fieldwork disrupting the stream or lake bottom (e.g., morphology mapping, invertebrate collection, macrophyte collection, etc.).
+To ensure sample quality, dissolved gas and associate air samples should not be collected on the same day as reaeration gas injections.
+Samples should be collected upstream and upwind of any fieldwork disrupting the stream or lake bottom (e.g., morphology mapping, invertebrate collection, macrophyte collection, etc.).
 When sampling ambient air, collectors must take care not to contaminate samples.
 Thus, the collector should sample by holding the syringe into the wind and away from humans or any other sources of carbon or nitrogen gas.